abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 ---

 The principle for using the category of quantity is: "In all appearances the real, which is an object of sensation, has intensive magnitude, that is, a degree."

+In our everyday thinking, we often refer to all things that we talk about as either - real and unreal (just like in logic we split statements to true and false) e.g. Stephen Hawking is real and Professor Charles Francis Xavier is not.
+This line of thought, however often does not apply to the real world as I argued in [one of my blog posts](/logic-thought) - the "realness" of a concept is not just a matter of whether you had or had not seen something which resembles it, but a matter of how much does the concept resonates with the concepts that constitute our worldview.
+In other words, it is not a yes/no question, but a matter of degree.

+The black hole example is appropriate here.
+As we said, the existence of black holes was postulated in order to explain some cosmological phenomena - actual black holes were, at that time, never observed.
+But could we have said that (because they were not observed), they are completely unreal?
+No, we could not.
+Because the theory was supported by some indirect evidence -  black holes were "somewhat real" even before they were observed i.e. it was known that there existed *some* objects which accounted for the observed phenomena - what was not known was how similar those objects would be to the one described in the theory.
+Likewise, observing a black hole does not make black holes  100% real, as we can always find new things which would shift our perception of those objects.

+The degree of realness, we can also call the degree of *anticipation of perception*.
+And it is the anticipation of perception that makes things real or not.
+Only if you anticipate to perceive something you consider it real.

 Relation - *Analogies* of experience
 ---